makrai/notes/kratzer88-stage-level-individual-level-pred.md

 Schubert & Pe 11 e tf er's sentence)
 (t OO)

-If I find a q�art_er in my pocket, I'll put it in the parking meter
+If I find a qaart_er in my pocket, I'll put it in the parking meter

 Schubert & Pelletier argue that on i t s most plausible reading, a